For her first solo engagement since Princess Charlotte was born 4 months ago, Kate wore Ralph Lauren.

 UPDATE: We have a number of comments about Kate’s ring(s) when she was leaving…here is a closeup photo when she is just steps away from the car.
 On previous occasions we have seen Kate’s engagement ring ‘swing around,’ and the stones aren’t visible as they are on the inside of her finger/hand.
 Perhaps this is what people are referencing.

-From a very quick glance at pictures it seems there is a lot to like, with plenty of light, floaty, feminine pieces, as well as the designer’s usual nautical and prep references, executed with elegance and élan.
+From a very quick glance at pictures, it seems there is a lot to like, with plenty of light, floaty, feminine pieces, as well as the designer’s usual nautical and prep references, executed with elegance and élan.
 There are some paratrooper-style pants I wasn’t crazy about, and some dresses with cutouts that didn’t seem fabulous, but overall it looks like a stellar collection.
 You can watch the entire show on Periscope here, you will need to sit through about 8-10 minutes of people arriving and being seated before the show begins.
 I thought it worth the wait, but others may prefer to see photos of the collection.
-They are available several places, including here at Vogue.
+They are available in several places, including here at Vogue.

 We leave this portion of the post with ITN’s video of today’s engagement.